Sivappu Manjal Pachai: Release

 The film was theatrically released on 6 September 2019.

 Reception

 India Today wrote "After the blockbuster hit Pichaikkaran, Sasi only manages to come up with a middling family (melo)drama that also tries to be an action film".
 Sify wrote "Sasi's treatment is old-school and the melodrama is pretty high, particularly in the long drawn out climax sequence.
 But the film may connect well with the family audience in TN.
 You know what to expect from a film like this, and one must admit that it delivers."
 Hindustan Times wrote "Filmmaker Sasi, who returns to direction after three years since the release of the highly successful Pichaikkaran, makes a well-intentioned family drama in Sivappu Manjal Pachai.
 The film, however, does feel bloated at places due to the overdose of melodrama.
 It’s one of those genuine attempts that could’ve toned down on melodrama for a stronger impact".

-Box office

-Sivappu Manjal Pachai collected ₹12.7 crore at theatres in Chennai at the end of the second week.
-The film's financial performance was described as Blockbuster.